rstiller/slf4ts/CONTRIBUTING.md

 ## Known blocked dependency upgrades

-Do not upgrade `chai` to >= 5 or `typescript` to >= 6 (also encoded as Dependabot ignores): chai 5+ is ESM-only and incompatible with the current CJS/ts-node test setup, and TypeScript 6+ is unsupported by ts-node and typescript-eslint.
+Do not upgrade `chai` to >= 5 (also encoded as a Dependabot ignore): chai 5+ is ESM-only and incompatible with the current CJS test setup.

 ## Releases